EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### Current State of the Project

 The goals for this project have been accomplished in that support for [BigWig]( https://genome.ucsc.edu/goldenpath/help/bigWig.html), [BigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html), [compressed / tabix VCF](https://genome.ucsc.edu/goldenpath/help/vcf.html) , [Wiggle](https://genome.ucsc.edu/goldenpath/help/wiggle.html) and [BED]( https://genome.ucsc.edu/FAQ/FAQformat.html#format1) formats has been added to  Genoverse.
-Having said this there still are some [known bugs and further work](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/blob/master/README.md#known-bugs-and-further-work) is needed in the present code.
+Having said this there still are some [known bugs and further work](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/blob/master/README.md#known-bugs-and-further-work) is needed.

 ### How to use ?